Fish Traps

 Caretaking of the Land – information for your visit

 We have been graced permission and support from the K’omoks First Nation to teach about the fish traps to classes that come down to the harbour.
-Ideas to the K’omoks First Nation that are important and put into practice are sustainability, respect and care taking of the land.
-Could you please talk to your students about this same practice while visiting outdoor areas and while on this tour.
-If you could specifically ask students to tread lightly on the shoreline, leave everything in its place, especially the small crabs (leave them on ground, do not step on them or poke them with sticks) that they will see when on the harbour.
+Ideas to the K’omoks First Nation that are important and put into practice are sustainability, respect and caretaking of the land.
+In your pre-teaching lessons, please talk to your students about this same practice while visiting outdoor areas and while on this tour.
+Please specifically ask students to tread lightly on the shoreline, leave everything in its place, especially the small crabs that they will see when on the harbour (leave creatures on the ground, do not step on them or poke them with sticks).

-Also we find a reminder about what outdoor learning looks like and sounds like would be great and how that would look different than free beach time playing, which perhaps could be given before or after the fish trap tour with us.
+We find a reminder about what outdoor learning looks like and sounds like is quite helpful.
+This includes talking about how outdoor learning looks different than free beach time playing.

 In most school libraries, you will find the book called, Orca Chief, by Roy Henry Vickers.
-It would be an excellent book to discuss with your class about respecting the environment.
+It could be one way start a discussion with your class about respecting the environment.

 Includes: